Alan22/STSA-Toolkit/README.md

 Note: Repeatedly pressing this button will add repeated rows to the specified file.

-**Viewiing individual repetitions** Using the arrows in the center pannel you can navigate through the individual repetitions being analyzed.
+**Viewing individual repetitions** Using the arrows in the center pannel you can navigate through the individual repetitions being analyzed.
 The selected repetition will be highlighted in the display plots.
 For audio data, you can use the play button to listen to the selected repetition.
 The app will also display the delta STI value which reflects how much the addition of the selected changes the STI value.
 Large positive values in this measure indicate outlying repetitions that may be skewing the analysis.